Innovation in Teaching and Learning

 INNOVATIONS IN TEACHING AND LEARNING GRANTS

-Thanks to generous gifts provided specifically for this purpose, Interim Provost and Dean of the Faculty Pat Spencer is pleased to announce requests for Innovation in Teaching and Learning (ITL) grant proposals.
-These grants are intended to support projects that are to be initiated during the 2016-2017 academic year.
-The deadline for receipt of proposals is January 25, 2016.
+Thanks to generous gifts provided specifically for this purpose, Provost and Dean of the Faculty Alzada Tipton is pleased to announce requests for Innovation in Teaching and Learning (ITL) grant proposals.
+These grants are intended to support projects that are to be initiated during the 2018-2019 academic year.
+The deadline for receipt of proposals is January 22, 2018.
+Depending on the project and the availability of funds, applications may be accepted at other times of the year.
+For inquiries, contact Lisa Perfetti, Chair of the Center for Teaching and Learning steering committee.
 The three primary goals of ITL grants are: 1) to enhance the quality, while also expanding the range and accessibility, of learning experiences offered to Whitman students; 2) to provide faculty and staff with resources to develop improvements in student learning; and 3) to cultivate linkages among diverse elements of the academic program, curricular as well as co-curricular.

 All faculty members develop new courses or make revisions to existing courses in order to keep up with advances in the field and make changes in readings, assignments or other course aspects to better meet the needs of students in a course.
 These grants are intended to support pedagogical changes that have special resource needs and/or take faculty members into pedagogical research beyond their areas of expertise, perhaps involving collaboration with multiple other faculty or staff members.
-Descriptions of previous ITL-funded projects can be located on-line at: http://www.whitman.edu/offices-and-services/provost/initiatives-and-planning/innovation-in-teaching-and-learning.
+Descriptions of previous ITL-funded projects can be located, by year, on the left sidebar of this page.
 A few examples of the kinds of projects funded are:

 - Developing ways to enable our students to think across disciplinary boundaries and/or to make connections between what they learn inside as well as outside the classroom.